A Survey on Adversarial Contention Resolution: Jamming-Resistant Contention Resolution

-In constrast to the results discussed above, Jurdzinski et al.~\cite{DBLP:conf/waoa/JurdzinskiKL14} consider an {\it unbounded} adversary.
-Packets of {\it different} sizes may arrive over time.
+Jurdzi\'nski et al.~\cite{DBLP:conf/waoa/JurdzinskiKL14} also consider a single sender and receiver, but in contrast to a parameterized adversary, they consider an {\it unbounded} adversary and a setting where packets of {\it different} sizes may arrive over time.
 If the adversary jams at any time during which a packet is transmitted, the transmission fails and the sender learns of this immediately.
-Under this model, the authors give a deterministic, constant-competitive online algorithm.
+The authors derive results on the ratio between the throughput achieved by the algorithm and the throughput achieved by the best scheduling under identical arrival and error patterns; this is referred to as relative throughput.
+The authors give a deterministic online algorithm that achieves optimal relative throughput.

-An impossibility result is given by Bender et al.~\cite{bender2020contention}, who show that, without CD, no algorithm can guarantee a packet success in time linear in the system size with better than constant probability in the presence of jamming; this result holds even if against a non-adaptive jamming adversary.
-Subsequently, Chen et al. \cite{DBLP:conf/podc/ChenJZ21} give an algorithm that achieves a trade-off between the throughput and the amount of jamming that can be tolerated.
-In the challenging case where a constant fraction of slots are jammed, the authors achieve $O(1/\log n)$ throughput, which aligns with the lower bound of Bender et al.~\cite{bender2020contention}.
+An impossibility result is given by Bender et al.~\cite{bender2020contention}, who show that with no-CD, no algorithm can guarantee a packet success in time linear in the system size with better than constant probability in the presence of jamming; this result holds even with a non-adaptive adversary.
+Subsequently, Chen et al. \cite{DBLP:conf/podc/ChenJZ21} give an algorithm in the no-CD case that achieves a trade-off between the throughput and the amount of jamming tolerated.
+In the challenging case where a constant fraction of slots are jammed, $O(1/\log n)$ throughput is shown, which aligns with the above lower bound.